hdia/LLM_PT_Alerts/README.md

 **LLM Demonstrator using GTFS-Realtime public transport service alerts.**

-This repository accompanies the paper: *Large Language Models for Sustainable Transport: Addressing Language Bottlenecks to Advance Equity, Safety, and Low-Emission Mobility* (submitted to Journal of Cleaner Production, 2025).

 The demonstrator processes GTFS-Realtime alerts (train, tram, and bus) and applies large language models (LLMs) to:
 - Parse and normalise route identifiers
 - Generate plain-language passenger summaries